curiositry/flexbox_functions/README.md

 ### Conclusion

 Comments and critiques appreciated!
-If you feel like supporting the development of Flexbox Functions for somewhere between the price of a coffee and the price of a peanut, [Flattr Me.](https://flattr.com/thing/392659c5360cf80eded212bf7457609f)
+Since I don't have a dontation option, if you feel like supporting the development of Flexbox Functions tell you friends and followers about it.
+Spreading the word will make me happier than donating money.